GaoangLiu/GaoangLiu.github.io/_drafts/countvectorizer.md

 1. `encoding='utf-8'`,
 2. `lowercase=True`, convert all characters to lowercase before tokenizing.
 If your tasks are case-sensitive, e.g., some spam prefer uppercase titles or capitalizing words in text, you should consider setting the param to `False`.
 3. `stop_words=None`, to eliminate stop words from the text.
 Using stop words in `CountVectorizer` is generally a good idea.
 Popular stop word modules are `wordcloud.STOPWORDS` and `nltk.corpus.stopwords`.
 You can also customized your own stop words list like [this one](https://raw.githubusercontent.com/117ami/117ami.github.io/master/materials/stopwords.txt).
+4. `strip_accents{'ascii', 'unicode', None}`.
+Remove accents and perform other character normalization during the preprocessing step. 'ascii' is a fast method that only works on characters that have an direct ASCII mapping. 'unicode' is a slightly slower method that works on any characters.
+None (default) does nothing.
-4. `binary=False`, use the counts of terms/tokens.
+5. `binary=False`, use the counts of terms/tokens.
 In tasks where the frequency of occurrence is insignificant, we can set `binary=True`, and thus the presence or absence of a term instead of the raw counts matters.

 # TfidfVectorizer vs. CountVectorizer